JacqueB

 STEP 6: Apply different filters and finalize images.
 Making them lighter, as printing darkens them.
 (Photoshop)

 STEP 7: Place finalized images.
+Modify layout, if needed.
+(InDesign)

 STEP 8: Add bible verse for each page spread.
 (InDesign)